m-holton/match_samples/README.md

    - flag that tells program to call stableMarriageRunner and do one to one matches
 9. only_matches
    - flag that makes program filter out none matched samples at the end of matching before the metadata is outputted
-10. unit
-    -flag that will make the program print out statements used for unit tests of the mainControler function.
-These statements indicate what the program is doing.

 ## Input File Format
 inputdata must be a tab separated file such as a .tsv.
 The top column contains the metadata catagories and the left most row contains the sample ids.